Vexcited/Mentor/README.md

 # Mentor

-A simple CLI tool to quickly release a new version of a LiterateInk library.
+A simple CLI to quickly release a new version.

-Of course, this is only useful for LiterateInk libraries and is only meant to be used by the maintainers of the libraries.
+> This tool was intentionally made for LiterateInk repositories but can be used in any repository that follows the same conventions.

 ## Motivation